Informatiqal/qlik-test-users-tickets/README.md

-# qlik-test-users-tickets
+# Qlik Test Users

-Backend that can generate QS tickets for specific test users.
-Useful when testing on behalf of "real" users
+Backend service that can generate Qlik Sense tickets for specific test users.
+Useful when testing on behalf of "real" users.